Automating Figma to CSS Variable Sync Pipelines

 Pipeline Architecture & Token Extraction

 The foundation relies on the Figma REST API to export raw JSON.
 Configure webhook triggers on Figma file updates to initiate CI jobs.
 Map Figma styles to standardized token formats before transformation to ensure deterministic outputs.
+For teams dealing with overlapping sources or conflicting token sets, see the companion guide on resolving Figma Tokens plugin export conflicts before wiring up the extraction step.

 Implementation Steps: